-Accommodation in Sumba is few and far between and limited to towns.
+There are only a few accommodations in Sumba, mostly limited to towns, or some tourist spots.
 In the countryside, you can stay only in private houses or in a simple Homestay.
-Lately, more and more hotels in the upper price range are being built.
+Recently, almost only hotels in the upper price range and by international providers have been built, often also as Balinese branches.
+Mid-range hotels are missing.

 In Sumba, the price level of hotels is higher than in Bali.
 Maybe it's because of the lack of competition or the fact that many goods have to be imported from other islands.
 It is annoying, that you often have to pay for persons instead of paying for rooms, this makes traveling quite expensive.